lilcpu/slate/source/index.html.md

 <small><span style="color:#09b7b7; font-size:14px; letter-spacing: .12px; text-transform: uppercase; font-weight: 600;">Coming Winter 2019<span></small>
 <br>
 <br>
-Lifespan Transactions API enables frictionless transactions between cardholders and subscription merchants.
-Banks will be able to rapidly expand cards on file by tapping into one of the fastest growing segments of ecommerce (<a href="https://www.mckinsey.com/industries/high-tech/our-insights/thinking-inside-the-subscription-box-new-research-on-ecommerce-consumers" target="_blank">McKinsey report</a>) via one simple and secure API.

 Thus far, the Lifespan API has enabled banks to offer their cardholders two core value propositions: